-To mitigate the impact of lost revenue we placed a number of staff on Furlough from April 2020 under the Governments Job Retention Scheme and applied and were granted a local authority COVID-19 grant of £25,000.
-The directors also applied and were granted 100% business rates relief for 2020/21.
+To mitigate the impact of lost revenue we continued to place staff on flexible furlough from April 2020 under the Governments Job Retention Scheme.
+The directors also applied and were granted 100% business rates relief for 2020/21 and partial coverage up to and included 21/22 business rates.

-The senior management team have continued to work to provide a level of service to our membership.
+The team have continued to work to provide a level of service to our membership during this time with staff being placed on flexible furlough when not required.